 To file a whistleblower claim in Minnesota, you generally have six years under the Minnesota Whistleblower Act.
 The deadline for a whistleblower claim in Minnesota can vary based on the facts, so early legal review is crucial.

 It depends.
-You can still file a whistleblower retaliation claim if you signed a severance or NDA in many cases, because employers cannot waive whistleblower protection rights.
+You can still file a whistleblower claim if you signed a severance or NDA in many cases, because employers cannot waive whistleblower protection rights.
 Whether your severance or NDA blocks a retaliation claim varies by language and timing.

 Call 612-349-2729 or complete a Case Evaluation form